25 Essential Things to Know About Car Insurance in the U.S. (2025)

 Why You Need Car Insurance

-• It’s the law: Almost every state requires a minimum level of coverage.
+• It’s the law: Almost every state requires a minimum level of car insurance coverage.

-• It protects your finances: Car repairs, medical bills, and lawsuits can be expensive.
+• It protects your finances: Car repairs, medical bills, and lawsuits can be very costly.

 • It helps others: If you cause an accident, your insurance helps pay for the other driver’s damages.

-• It gives peace of mind: You won’t be left paying massive out-of-pocket costs after a crash.
+• It gives peace of mind: Avoid massive out-of-pocket expenses after a crash.

-Every state (except New Hampshire) requires liability insurance, which pays for:
+Every U.S. state (except New Hampshire) mandates liability insurance, which pays for:

 • Bodily injury: Medical bills for people you injure in an accident

-• Property damage: Repairs for the other person’s vehicle or property
+• Property damage: Repairs for the other driver’s vehicle or property

 • $25,000 for injury per person